smallobject/poe-util/README.md

 const poe = require('poe-util');

 //Start by assigning the startItemApi
-//This will assing the state inside the function const query = poe.startItemApi();
+//This will assign the state inside the function const query = poe.startItemApi();

 //Use the new assigned variable to call fetchSearchResults(); and fetchItems();